 What is ArtsGreensboro?

 With an annual budget of approximately $3.5 million, ArtsGreensboro is a catalyst for innovation to build recognition and support for the arts.
-Through its ArtsFund-supported grant programs, the 17DAYS Arts & Culture Festival, and other opportunities including the National Folk Festival, the new Van Dyke Performance Space, and the Levitt AMP Greensboro Music Series, ArtsGreensboro is driving the health and vitality of our community by supporting arts education, celebrating the diversity of Greensboro, and driving economic impact through excellence in arts programming.
+Through its ArtsFund-supported grant programs, the former 17DAYS Arts & Culture Festival, and other opportunities including the National Folk Festival, the new Van Dyke Performance Space, and the Levitt AMP Greensboro Music Series, ArtsGreensboro is driving the health and vitality of our community by supporting arts education, celebrating the diversity of Greensboro, and driving economic impact through excellence in arts programming.

 Thanks to businesses, foundations, and thousands of arts enthusiasts like you, ArtsGreensboro financially supports more than 50 arts organizations and projects each year, connects the public to arts and entertainment, and financially supports the area arts scene through grants, marketing support and other important initiatives and services.